Skip navigation links

 Note that

-For structured grids, inflow turbulence levels may be specified for the SST model in the ARBITRARY INFLOW keyword block.
+Inflow turbulence levels may also be specified for the BSL and SST models in the ARBITRARY INFLOW keyword block.
 If this is done, the TURBULENCE keyword must come before the ARBITRARY INFLOW keyword block in the input data (.dat) file.

 See Also: ARBITRARY INFLOW